Hazel

 Issues and Troubleshooting

-• Monitor for the presence of Witch Hazel gall aphids
+• Monitor for Witch Hazel gall aphids

 History and Folklore